hagzag/code-samples/README.md

-# 🛠️ Tasks & The code behind the posts ...
+# 🛠️ Tasks & The code behind the posts

 [![Lint Code Base](https://github.com/hagzag/just-do-it/actions/workflows/super-linter.yml/badge.svg)](https://github.com/hagzag/just-do-it/actions/workflows/super-linter.yml)

-This repo was setup to centralize code examples I mention in different blog posts, this is part of my attempt to manage all these snippets / samples in once place.
+This repository was setup to centralize code examples I mention in different blog posts,
+this is part of my attempt to manage all these snippets / samples in once place.

-- 🌐 The 1st contribution to this repo was for the post involving `external-dns` - some finishes in the making ;)
+- 🌐 The 1st contribution to this repository was for the post involving `external-dns` - some finishes in the making ;)
 - 🚀 The 2nd was the [k3d-intro](./config/tasks/suites/k3d-playground/README.md) is still WIP, it's code was quite useful to me for quite a while ...

 I hope to to continue maintaining this and making this a table of features.

-## 📖 Using these tasks / `Taskfile.yml` Documentation:
+## 📖 Using these tasks / `Taskfile.yml` Documentation

 ### 🎯 Overview